LiliaFramework/Lilia/documentation/docs/libraries/lia.config.md

 **Purpose**

 Changes the stored default for an existing config option without affecting its current value or notifying clients.
+This does not automatically persist the new default; call `lia.config.save()` to commit it.

 **Parameters**